MLB Hall of Fame

 Elected to the Baseball Hall of Fame in 1946, Chance's legacy endures as a symbol of leadership and excellence in baseball history.

-Chance's Awards and Records
+Chance's Awards and Honors

 • 2× World Series champion (1907, 1908)